getporter/porter/docs/content/cli/publish.md

   porter publish --archive /tmp/mybuns.tgz --reference myrepo/my-buns:0.1.0
   porter publish --tag latest
-  porter publish --registry myregistry.com/myorg
+  porter publish --registry myregistry.com/myorg porter publish --autobuild-disabled=true

 ```

 ### Options

 ```
+  -a, --archive string       Path to the bundle archive in .tgz format
+      --autobuild-disabled   Do not automatically build the bundle from source when the last build is out-of-date.
-  -a, --archive string      Path to the bundle archive in .tgz format -d, --dir string          Path to the build context directory where all bundle assets are located.
+  -d, --dir string           Path to the build context directory where all bundle assets are located.
   -f, --file porter.yaml     Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
       --force                Force push the bundle to overwrite the previously published bundle -h, --help                 help for publish
       --insecure-registry    Don't require TLS for the registry -r, --reference string     Use a bundle in an OCI registry specified by the given reference.
       --registry string      Override the registry portion of the bundle reference, e.g. docker.io, myregistry.com/myorg --tag string           Override the Docker tag portion of the bundle reference, e.g. latest, v0.1.1
 ```

 ### Options inherited from parent commands